chinenual/wails-appium-example/README.md

 `npm init wdio@latest` will prompt for various settings.
 Accept the defaults except for the "What type of testing" - for that, select "Desktop Testing - of MacOS Applications".

 The example test driver tests the Apple Calculator app.
-Edit `wdio.conf.js` to instead test our Wails application instead.
+Edit `wdio.conf.js` to test our Wails application instead.

 ```diff
 # git diff wdio.conf.js